mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

   0x602000022300: fa fa fd fa fa fa fd fa fa fa 03 fa fa fa fd fa
 ```

-The error message is a bit arcane, but it's telling me that ASAN caught `pdftotext` trying to read 1 byte outside of the buffer it allocated.
+ASAN's error message is a bit arcane, but it's telling me that ASAN caught `pdftotext` trying to read 1 byte outside of the buffer that `pdftotext`'s code had allocated.

 So, how do I dig deeper into what's causing this crash?